Offroaders123/Smart-Text-Editor/README.md

 1. Open Smart Text Editor from the link above in Google Chrome
 2. Click the plus button located on the right side of the Chrome address bar input field at the top of the browser window
 3. Select "Install" from the option menu
-4. A shortcut should now be present on your desktop or in your app drawer!
+4. A shortcut should now be present on your desktop, start menu, or app drawer!

 ### Safari on iOS and iPadOS
 1. Open Smart Text Editor from the link above in Safari